-subsequent phase has three buildings and will be brought on line as the demand for commercial office space rebounds.
-We did a number of studies with fewer, larger buildings but it was decided premium was required for smaller buildings would be recovered by the value of offices with more daylight and views of interior is belied by the variety of the buildings and the spaces they form.
+The second and third phases are described further here.
+Each the land in large measure for its prominent exposure to the heavily subsequent phase has three buildings and will be brought on line as the demand for commercial office space rebounds.
+We did a number of studies with fewer, larger buildings but it was decided that smaller buildings provided the leasing flexibility appropriate for offices with interior exposures, views and quiet repose.
+There is a a small town with generally small tenants, and that whatever modest somewhat onerous 35 foot height limit, but every effort was made to premium was required for smaller buildings would be recovered by the value of offices with more daylight and views of interior is belied by the variety of the buildings and the spaces they form.